Skip to main content

 • Using large unoptimized product images: a single 3MB product image adds 1-2 seconds to mobile load

 These mistakes compound.
 A store with 40 apps, a premium theme, and unoptimized images doesn't have a 4-second load time: it has a 7-10 second load time.
 At that point, 70%+ of your visitors leave before seeing a single product.
+To see the exact revenue impact of that speed gap, read our breakdown of how 100/100 PageSpeed scores are achieved.

 The only real fix is starting fresh with a clean, purpose built frontend, not adding more plugins to a broken system.